-Editor's Note: The Following MVP Monday post is by Visual Studio ALM MVP Anuj Chaudhary
+Editor’s note: The following post was written by Visual Studio ALM MVP Anuj Chaudhary

-The automated build, deploy and test mechanism in TFS 2010 aims for Continuous Integration.
-It provides the ability to perform automated build, deploy and test on demand.
+The automated build, deploy and test mechanism in TFS 2012 provides the ability to perform automated build, deploy and test on demand.
 A daily build could be scheduled which builds the latest code, deploys it to an environment and runs the tests on it.
-Every code change is tested in this way and bugs are caught just in time.
+The build can be scheduled to run on a daily basis or on every check in to make sure that we test often and test early.

 Team Foundation Server (TFS) provides the team the capability to coordinate and integrate their efforts.
 It provides the following: